Reclaimed Armoire Door Book Shelf

 I started by adding two supports at the top and two at the bottom.

 These small scrap pieces of plywood are a steal at a local Peddler’s Mall.
-I picked up a stack of them a couple of months ago just for this project.
-You can see they were about a buck apiece.
+I picked up a stack of them for this project a couple of months ago.
+They were about a buck apiece.

 It took a little more than one board per shelf.
 First, I ripped the boards on the table saw.